WakiMak/trentent.github.io-forked/_posts/2015-07-02-setting-up-a-pvs-appv5-sequencer.md

 As per my previous topic, I believe you should try and minimize the visual C++ runtimes that are different from your sequencer to your VDI/& server boxes. &nbsp;If possible, make them identical. &nbsp;This prevents AppV5 from usurping installed versions of this runtimes when pushed to your VDI/& servers. &nbsp;They may still get usurped if an application has a different version installed then what you have on your box, but I strongly believe in minimizing it if possible. &nbsp;There may also be a (small) benefit by speeding up your application first launch experience by removing some minor registry staging.

-Here is what I have on my sequencer and a clipping of some of the software we run on our & servers:
+Here is what I have on my sequencer and a clipping of some of the software we run on our XenApp servers:

 <table align="center" cellpadding="0" cellspacing="0" style="margin-left: auto; margin-right: auto; text-align: center;">
   <tr>